Skip to main content

 Create a new subnetCreate a new subnet

-If subnets have been pre-defined, all discovered IP addresses will be placed in their respective subnets.
-Otherwise, the IPs will end up in an "undefined" subnet.
+If subnets have been predefined, all discovered IP addresses will be placed in their respective subnets.
+Otherwise, the IPs will end up in an undefined subnet.

-Set Up Autodiscovery
+Setting Up Autodiscovery

 Now is a good time to set up a Remote Collector, as RCs are dedicated to discovery and can handle larger network ranges than your Main Appliance (MA).

-Create Your First Discovery Job
+Creating Your First Discovery Job

 info